antoniofull/thexpatmagazine.com/src/pages/blog/2020-03-08-the-footloosebook-the-book-of-the-expats.md

 ---
 templateKey: blog-post
-title: 'The FootlooseBook: the book of the expats'
+title: "The FootlooseBook: the book of the expats"
+seotitle: "The FootlooseBook: the book of the expats"
 date: 2020-03-08T15:48:07.999Z
-description: >-
-  The FootlooseBook is the book you should read as an expat!
+description: The FootlooseBook is the book you should read as an expat!
 Are you wondering why?
 Rossella tells us how she felt while reading this book.
 What about you?
 featuredpost: false
 featuredimage: /img/img_3319.jpg
 imagealt: Image by Rossella